pchernikhowsky/RPi_RTC_Interface/README.md

 ## Hardware
 ### Electrical Interfaces

+> [!CAUTION]
+> **The Raspberry Pi uses non-5V tolerant 3.3V GPIO**.
+This includes the `SDA`, `SCL`, and `DQ` signals and the `RXD` and `TXD` serial port pins.
+Connecting any of these signals to higher voltages may damage your Raspberry Pi.

 Two sets of screw terminals are provided:
-1. A four-terminal I2C connector with 3.3V power, SDA, SCL, and ground.
+1. A four-terminal I2C connector with 3.3V power, `SDA`, `SCL`, and ground.
-2. A three-terminal 1-Wire connector with 3.3V power, DQ, and ground.
+2. A three-terminal 1-Wire connector with 3.3V power, `DQ`, and ground.

-Pull-ups for the SDA, SCL and DQ signals are provided.
+Pull-ups for each of the `SDA`, `SCL` and `DQ` signals are provided.
 An LED indicates that 3.3V power is present at the terminals.

 > [!NOTE]
 > As per the spec for the [onboard 5V to 3.3V LDO](https://www.diodes.com/assets/Datasheets/AP7361EA.pdf), the I2C and 1-Wire interfaces are able to supply up to 1 amp of power to connected devices.
-If the 3.3V power output from the I2C or 1-Wire interfaces are overloaded or shorted to ground (i.e., current draw exceeds 1.5 amps), the LDO regulator will automatically shutdown (and the 3.3V power LED will extinguish).
+If the 3.3V power output from the I2C or 1-Wire interfaces is overloaded or shorted to ground (i.e., current draw exceeds 1.5 amps), the LDO regulator will automatically shutdown and the 3.3V power LED will extinguish.
 Removing the overload/short will automatically restore the 3.3V power supply.

-A 3-pin 0.1 in. spacing header connector provides access to the `/dev/ttyS0` serial device signals RXD, TXD and GND.
+A 3-pin 0.1 in. spacing header connector provides access to the `/dev/ttyS0` serial device signals `RXD`, `TXD` and `GND`.
+These are 3.3V level signals and require external level shifters for EIA232 signal compatibility.
+Many 3.3V to USB interface cables are available for purchase from Amazon, eBay, etc.

 > [!NOTE]
-> * RXD refers to serial data received by (input to) the Pi.
+> * `RXD` refers to serial data received by (input to) the Pi.
-> * TXD refers to serial data sent from (output from) the Pi.
+> * `TXD` refers to serial data sent from (output from) the Pi.

-> [!CAUTION]
-> **The Raspberry Pi uses non-5V tolerant 3.3V GPIO**.
-This includes the SDA, SCL, DQ and serial port levels.
-As such, level shifters are required for EIA232 signal compatibility.
-Many 3.3V to USB interface cables are available for purchase from Amazon, eBay, etc.

 ### Hardware Construction and Setup

-The PCB is designed to mount on any RaspBerry Pi Model A+/B+ or later (i.e., any Pi with the 40 pin expansion connecter).
+The PCB is designed to mount on any Raspberry Pi Model A+/B+ or later (i.e., any Pi with the 40 pin expansion connecter).
 While the PCB conforms to the Pi HAT [physical specification](https://github.com/raspberrypi/hats/blob/master/hat-board-mechanical.pdf) there is no EEPROM for full autoconfiguration.
 As such, this project does not claim 100% compatibility with the Pi HAT specification.

 The schematic and PCB layout were designed using [KiCad 8.0](https://www.kicad.org/).
 A full hardware design including [schematic](schematic.pdf) and [PCB layout](RPi_RTC_Interface_model.jpg) in KiCad format are provided.
 If you prefer, the [gerber files](gerbers.zip) can be directly uploaded to most PCB manufacturer sites (avoiding the need to install KiCad).